 The body can synthesize most of the fats it needs, but not all.
 There are some fats that are essential to health that we cannot make and can only obtain through the diet.
 The WHO recognises the unique biological properties of these essential fatty acids (EFA) and their importance to our health.
 Many conditions have been linked with a lack of these essential nutrients, from cardiovascular disease and arthritis to foetal development and nerve function.

 How many of us are getting enough?

-Most of us are falling short of the recommendations essential for our health; a recent global survey reported that people in North America, Central and South America, Europe, the Middle East, Southeast Asia, and Africa are just not eating enough.
+Most of us fall short of the recommendations essential for our health.
+A recent global survey reported that people in North America, Central and South America, Europe, the Middle East, Southeast Asia, and Africa are just not eating enough.
 Only 20% of Australians are eating the recommended amounts.

 How much should we be eating?

 Trawling through the advice and guidelines, it is not surprising that the public are confused, and this may be part of the problem.
 In the UK the NHS advises us to eat at least two portions of fish a week (at least one oily) and that these have greater benefits than vegetable sources.
 Other advice is a little less user-friendly: the NHS Eatwell Guide merely says “choose unsaturated oils and in small amounts”.
 Most national guidelines (such as those for Denmark, Canada and Iceland) are filtered down from evidence collected and published by WHO, that say at least 0.5% of your total energy should be coming from Omega-3s (this equates to 0.25g/day, or 0.3g/day in pregnancy) and 2.5% from Omega-6 (1.25g/day) .
 Any less and you may be at risk of coronary heart disease, diabetes and metabolic syndrome and other diseases.
 WHO also says that children need between 0.5 and 1.6g of omega-3 per day, depending on age and size.